History of Michigan State University: Financial Struggles and the Morrill Land-Grant Colleges Act

 In 1862, President Abraham Lincoln signed the Morrill Land-Grant Colleges Act to support similar colleges nationally, the first instance of federal funding for education.
 The federal funding had rescued the Agricultural College from extinction.

 In 1862 the newly created State Board of Agriculture appointed English Literature professor Theophilus Capen ("T.C.")
 Abbot president, much to the professor's surprise.
 Abbot remained president for twenty-two years and helped stabilize the College during and after the Civil War.
-During the presidency of Theophilus C. Abbot, a proposal was brought before the legislature by the University of Michigan to merge with the Agricultural College.
-Andrew Dickson White, who was president of newly-opened Cornell University, argued, "The State of Michigan... indeed gave its Agricultural College an excellent faculty and they have achieved much success considering their means but infinitely better would it have been to combine that Agricultural College with their noble University."
+During his presidency, the University of Michigan brought a proposal before the legislature to merge with the Agricultural College.
+Andrew Dickson White, who was president of newly opened Cornell University, argued, "The State of Michigan... indeed gave its Agricultural College an excellent faculty and they have achieved much success considering their means but infinitely better would it have been to combine that Agricultural College with their noble University."
 Nevertheless, the Legislature voted down the proposal in 1863, but it returned to the floor in 1865, 1867, and again in 1869.